The LSST DESC DC2 Simulated Sky Survey: Image Simulations

 These wavefront distortions are parameterized as a set of Zernike polynomials.
 The LSST systems engineering team utilized a custom program to simulate the closed-loop system, computing the full optical response with PhoSim \citep{2012SPIE.8444E..4PC, 2014SPIE.9150E..0HA, 2016SPIE.9911E..18A,2018SPIE10705E..0PX, 2019ApJ...873...98P}.
 This study yielded a set of fully simulated cycles of moving the LSST actuators to keep the system in focus.
 The output included the amount each actuator was required to move to keep the system in lock.
 Even after the AOS is employed, small residual deviations from the perfect system remain.
 These deviations were used to choose a set of random inputs to the Zemax sensitivity matrix which added appropriate optical aberrations to the incoming wavefront before the photons impinged on the focal plane.
 However, even with the inclusion of those deviations, the resulting PSFs had ellipticities that were significantly smaller than the science requirements for the Rubin Observatory\footnote{The requirements for the PSF ellipticity distributions are presented in \https{www.lsst.org/scientists/publications/science-requirements-document}}.
+It is likely that this underestimate was due to the limited numbers of runs of the closed loop simulation described above, resulting in an under-sampling of the parameter space we used as inputs to imSim.
 In order to have more realistic PSF shapes, we found that an additional factor of 3 applied to the misalignment coefficients of the Zemax sensitivity matrix produced ellipticity distributions that are more in agreement with the expectations for those distributions as expressed in those science requirements.

 To capture the components of the optical system that contribute to the overall size of the PSF but which are not yet included in the imSim model, an additional convolution with a Gaussian with FWHM 0.4 arcsec was included during the run at all wavelengths.
 This accounts for dome seeing and for artifacts on the optics from polishing errors and similar optics defects that have a range of spatial frequencies.
 With this addition, the resulting PSFs have FWHM sizes that match the predictions from \opsim.